zydou/arti/doc/dev/notes/vanguards.md

  * Anything that touches `SupportedCircUsage::HsOnly`.

 We will also need a new path-selection implementation.
-This will either be a new implemention similar to `ExitPathBuilder`, or an additional set of options to a possibly renamed `ExitPathBuilder`.
+This will either be a new implementation similar to `ExitPathBuilder`, or an additional set of options to a possibly renamed `ExitPathBuilder`.